KenKundert/avendesora/doc/api.rst

 would be interested in your own networth, but you might also be interested in the networth of someone such as a child or a parent, if you are their financial custodian.
 Second, you can rename accounts if you have obscure or excessively long account names.
-Finally, you can add a list of cryptocurrency, in which case *networth* will download the latest prices to give you an up-to-date view of your networth.
+Finally, you can add a list of cryptocurrencies, in which case *networth* will download the latest prices to give you an up-to-date view of your networth.

 Here is an example of what your configuration file might look like.